sampritysingha/zenflix/README.md

 ## 🌱 Future Add-ons

-- 🎞️ Auto-trailer fetch via YouTube API
+- 🎞️ Movie watch links and Auto-trailer fetch via YouTube API
-- 🧭 Interactive timeline of watched films
+- 🧭 Interactive timeline of watched films and option to create a watchlist
 - 💬 Chatbot that reacts to your mood
 - 📤 Social sharing of “Which Movie Are You?” results